 C. Sensory Ethnography and Contestational Design focusing on hacktivism, tactical urbanism, documentary film, and performance-based site-specific interventions for creative inquiry and critical design practices in contested spaces or crisis contexts.

 My intellectual identity has been shaped by an unconventional trajectory spanning science-technology, media-arts and cultural studies, and international human rights advocacy.
 The crucial shifts and accomplishments along the way were only possible with the guidance and mentorship of many scholars, practitioners and collaborators (including my students).
 This digital portfolio provides a glimpse into the ongoing transdisciplinary approach and critical ethos emerging in my research, teaching and creative practice.

-Recent video interviews:
+Some video interviews: